rafiqdotme/assingment_15/README.md

 please clone this git and and run the command "composer install" in the root directory and run "php artisan serve --port=8000" for start the application.

 ## Task 1: Request Validation-
     Open your Browser and go to the URL "http://127.0.0.1:8000".
-I hope you may find your answer.
+Hop you find your answer.

 ## Task 2: Request Redirect-
     Go to Browser and go to the URL "http://127.0.0.1:8000/home".
-I hope you may find your answer.
+Hop you find your answer.

 ## Task 3: Global Middleware-
     Go to the project directory then-